Endres History, Family Crest & Coats of Arms

 Contemporary Notables of the name Endres (post 1700) +

 - Richard Endres, American Democratic Party politician, Delegate to Democratic National Convention from Michigan, 1972

 - Otto L. Endres, American politician, Candidate for U.S. Representative from New York 33rd District, 1914, 1924, 1926, 1932; Candidate for New York State Assembly from Oneida County 3rd District, 1917, 1922

 - Matthias H. Endres, American politician, Member of New York State Assembly from Erie County 2nd District, 1888-91; Member of New York State Senate 31st District, 1892-93

-- M. L. Endres, American Democrat politician, Delegate to Democratic National Convention from Nebraska, 1924
+- M. L. Endres, American Democratic Party politician, Delegate to Democratic National Convention from Nebraska, 1924

-- Edward J. Endres, American Democrat politician, Candidate for supervisor of Plainfield Township, Michigan, 1936; Candidate for Michigan State House of Representatives from Kent County 3rd District, 1942
+- Edward J. Endres, American Democratic Party politician, Candidate for supervisor of Plainfield Township, Michigan, 1936; Candidate for Michigan State House of Representatives from Kent County 3rd District, 1942

 - Thomas Endres (b.
 1969), German fencer

 - Theodor Endres (1876-1956), German highly decorated General der Artillerie in the Wehrmacht during World War II

 - ...
 (Another 2 notables are available in all our PDF Extended History products and printed products wherever possible.)

 - Miss Caroline Louise Endres, aged 39, American First Class passenger from New York City, New York who sailed aboard the RMS Titanic and survived the sinking escaping in life boat 4

 The Endres Motto +